zackfertig/rct_progress/README.md

 Convert RollerCoaster Tycoon 1 progress into OpenRCT2’s highscores.dat so Classic/AA/LL scenarios show as completed with the correct winner's name and park value.

 Tested with OpenRCT2 v0.4.27.
 Commands are provided for Windows (PowerShell) and macOS/Linux (bash).
 Use whichever matches your shell, with Python 3.8+ installed.
+Platform-specific binaries that support drag and drop are also released.

+## Quick start: Drag & Drop (no Python)

+- Download the `rct-highscores` binary for your platform from the Releases page.
+- Drag and drop your files onto `rct-highscores`:
+	- Single file: Drop `CSS0.DAT` to generate a `highscores.dat` in your OpenRCT2 user folder
+		- Windows: `%USERPROFILE%\Documents\OpenRCT2\highscores.dat`
+		- macOS: `~/Library/Application Support/OpenRCT2/highscores.dat`
+		- Linux: `~/.config/OpenRCT2/highscores.dat`
+	- Two files: Drop `CSS0.DAT` and an existing `highscores.dat` together to MERGE and write back to the dropped highscores path
+- Tip: Back up your existing highscores.dat before merging.
+- macOS: If execution is blocked, run `xattr -dr com.apple.quarantine ./rct-highscores; chmod +x ./rct-highscores` once.

 ## 1) Generate highscores.dat (recommended)